salatine/blog/README.md

 ## Setup

-First, clone this project onto a new folder (make sure you have Git installed) and move to it.
+First, clone this project onto a new folder (make sure Git is installed) and move to it.
 Once in the project's folder, create a virtual environment, called "venv".
 ```
 $ git clone https://github.com/salatinee/blog.git
 $ cd blog